wschoenfeld/HardwareDesignAllInOne/README.md

 # HardwareDesignAllInOne
 This is a collection of different hardware design resources I've accumulated.
 I've also made a bunch of symbols for different IC's for KICAD, but I have also included the excel and csv pinout files if you want to convert them to other platforms.
+I made these because I either couldn't find anything about them on either SnapEDA or Ultralibrarian or I just wanted to make them myself.

 # Disclaimer
 I do not own any of the materials in this package.